Lab Automation in Genomics Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

 2018 - 2026

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Global Lab Automation in the Genomics market is expected to register a CAGR approximated at around 7.5% during the period of 2020-2025.
+The Global Lab Automation in the Genomics market is expected to grow at a CAGR of 7.5% over the forecast period (2021-2026).
 With the technological advancements and increasing computational capacities, there has been significant improvement in knowledge of genome sequencing in terms of data analytics advances that show unknown correlations, hidden patterns, and other insights, especially when it comes to testing data sets a large scale.

 Moreover, novel advances in medicine are being made at a rapidly increasing pace, largely due to recent developments in genome analysis.
 DNA sequence analysis provides a clearer understanding of how genetic variation leads to disease and will ultimately lead to new cures.
 Also, laboratory automation has proved to make room for great flexibility, higher throughputs, and affordable solutions.
 It offers faster handling and process can be expedited without the worry for lack of reliability and precision.
 Genotyping and DNA sequencing have been very affordable, due to which the rate of growth is robust.